QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 To get Barro's model from Hall's, all we have to do is to rename variables.

-We maintain Hall and Barro's assumption about the interest rate when we describe an incomplete markets version of our model.
+We maintain Hall's and Barro's assumption about the interest rate when we describe an incomplete markets version of our model.

 In addition, we extend their assumption about the interest rate to an appropriate counterpart to create a "complete markets" model in the style of
 Lucas and Stokey :cite:`LucasStokey1983`.

-While in :doc:`smoothing` we  focus on  consumption-smoothing versions of these models, in this lecture we  study the  tax-smoothing interpretation.

 Isomorphism between Consumption and Tax Smoothing
 -------------------------------------------------

-It is convenient that for each version of a consumption-smoothing model,  a tax-smoothing counterpart can be obtained simply by
+For each version of a consumption-smoothing model,  a tax-smoothing counterpart can be obtained simply by relabeling

-*  relabeling consumption as tax collections
+*  consumption as tax collections

-*  relabeling a consumer's one-period utility function as a government's one-period loss function from collecting taxes that impose deadweight welfare losses
+*  a consumer's one-period utility function as a government's one-period loss function from collecting taxes that impose deadweight welfare losses

-*  relabeling a consumer's  nonfinancial income as a government's purchases
+*  a consumer's  nonfinancial income as a government's purchases

-*  relabeling a consumer's *debt* as a government's *assets*
+*  a consumer's *debt* as a government's *assets*